bastards/photography/source/about/index.markdown

 ## Technical details
-This book would've just been a long sloppy blog post if it weren't for the great [Octopress](http://octopress.org/ "Octopress") platform (a "[blogging framework for hackers](http://octopress.org/ "Octopress").")
+This book would've just been a long sloppy blog post if it weren't for the great [Octopress](http://octopress.org/ "Octopress") platform (a "blogging framework for hackers", powered by Jekyll).
 It's been so fun to use that I'm going to move the [Ruby book](http://ruby.bastardsbook.com) and future projects to it.

 This site is hosted on Amazon S3 but the source code is available on [Github](https://github.com/bastards/photography).